CaughtUp-LLC/flutter_enhanced_timetable/README.md

 ### 0. General Information

-Timetable doesn't care about any time-zone related stuff.
+#### ⚠️ Timezone Handling

+**This package does NOT handle timezones.** Timetable treats all times as timezone-independent local times.

-All supplied `DateTime`s must have `isUtc` set to `true`, but the actual time zone is then ignored when displaying events.
+- All supplied `DateTime`s must have `isUtc` set to `true`, but the actual timezone is completely ignored when displaying events
+- Only the date and time components (year, month, day, hour, minute, second, millisecond) are used
+- No automatic timezone conversions are performed
+- If your app needs timezone support, you must handle timezone conversions in your application logic before passing data to the timetable widgets

+This design makes the package ideal for local calendar views where all users are in the same timezone, but unsuitable for multi-timezone applications without additional timezone handling.

+#### Date/Time Parameter Conventions

 Some date/time-related parameters also have special suffixes: